The NHS has embarked on a journey to become one of the safest healthcare systems in the world as part of the NHS Long Term Plan.

 This page contains links to resources that will be of use to healthcare professionals who work with controlled drugs.

-Our team covers Bristol, North Somerset, South Gloucestershire, Dorset, Somerset, Devon, Cornwall and the Isles of Scilly and can easily be contacted through our generic inbox email@example.com.
+This team covers Bristol, North Somerset, South Gloucestershire, Dorset, Somerset, Devon, Cornwall & Isles of Scilly, Bath & North East Somerset, Gloucestershire, Swindon, and Wiltshire and can easily be contacted through our generic inbox email@example.com

-Head of Pharmacy, Controlled Drugs Accountable Officer, and Medicines Safety Officer
+Head of Pharmacy, Controlled Drugs Accountable Officer, and Medication Safety Officer

 Our Statutory Duty